tplr-ai/tits/bits/BIT-0000-template.md

 ## Security Considerations

-All BITs should consider the security implications of their proposals.
-This section should address potential attack vectors, vulnerabilities, and how the proposed changes affect the overall security of the Bittensor protocol.
+All TITss should consider the security implications of their proposals.
+This section should address potential attack vectors, vulnerabilities, and how the proposed changes affect the overall security of the Templar protocol.

 ## Copyright